rashadatjou/google-ima-sdk-xc/README.md

 ## Getting Started

+### Swift Package Manager

 To use this Swift Package in your Xcode project, follow these steps:

 1. Open your project in Xcode.
 2. Go to File > Swift Packages > Add Package Dependency.